-5 Subtle Signs Of PCOS That You Never Would Have Thought To Pay Attention To
+5 Signs Of Polycystic Ovarian Syndrome That Are So Subtle, You'd Never Think To Pay Attention To Them

 Polycystic ovarian syndrome (PCOS) is a hormonal, reproductive, and often under-discussed disorder that affects one in 10 women of childbearing age.
 But the truly complicated thing about PCOS is that it often presents itself through symptoms that are easily overlooked or flippantly attributed to other issues like stress, or even puberty.
 This is why it's so important to be able to recognize the signs of PCOS, given that they can so easily go undetected.

 In fact, a 2010 study found that 70 percent of a cohort of 728 women had PCOS, but had not been diagnosed or treated for the condition, likely because of these tricky symptoms, and the varying ways in which they can present, depending on the person's body.

 This is especially concerning because, when left untreated, PCOS can potentially increase your chances of having a miscarriage, it can lead to feelings of depression, and in the worst case scenario, it can lead to the development of more life-threatening illnesses such as endometrial cancer.

 Elite Daily spoke with OBGYN and reproductive endocrinologist from CCRM San Francisco, Dr. Sunny Jun, who helps decipher a few of the unexpected signs of PCOS that you should look out for.
 Be sure to consult with your doctor if you notice any of these signs yourself.

 This is a difficult one, because some people may have bad acne due to diet, or simply because they are more prone to pimples than others.
 But still, it can be a potential sign of PCOS, as well.

 According to Dr. Jun, painful, persistent acne can be the result of an increased level of androgens (male sex hormones) in a woman's body when she has PCOS.